 Are you a sports fans who has just recruited a barking player for your “home team”?
-If you are thinking about giving your dog a sports-inspired name, then we’re here to “pitch” some ideas for baseball names for dogs your way!
+If you are thinking about giving your dog a sports-inspired name, then we’re here to “pitch” some ideas for baseball dog names your way!

 From team mascots and animal-loving athletes to little known baseball lingo, see if any of the following possible dog names knocks it out of the ball park.